 Exploring Human Thermal Comfort Vs. Smart Thermostats

-CEE Assistant Professor Michael Kane was awarded a $763K NSF CAREER Award for “Human-Centric Automation in the Built Environment.”
+Assistant Professor Michael Kane, civil and environmental engineering, was awarded a $763K NSF CAREER Award for “Human-Centric Automation in the Built Environment.”
 The project will enable the design of automation in the built environment that models human physiological and behavioral responses to changing environmental temperature conditions to satisfy competing objectives of energy management and occupant comfort.

 Kane joined the Department of Civil and Environmental Engineering in Spring 2017 as an assistant professor.
 He earned his PhD in Civil and Environmental Engineering – Systems from the University of Michigan.
 His research focus is in the areas of occupant-centric building controls, community resilience, model predictive control, and hybrid systems.